-These games are based on the various military and political strategies of the Revolutionary War.
-While there aren’t a whole lot of strategy games based on the war, the ones that do exist are considered great games.
+These games are based on the actual military strategies of the Revolutionary War.
+While there aren’t a whole lot of Revolutionary War-themed strategy games out there, the ones that do exist are considered excellent games.

 The following list includes video games and board games.
 The games on this list are best-sellers in their category and have great reviews on sites like Amazon, BoardGameGeek.com and GamerPros.com:

 1. Birth of America

 Released in 2006, Birth of America is a turn-based strategy video game by Ageod that covers two of the most important wars in colonial America: the French and Indian war and the American Revolution.

 The game covers all of North America, from Florida to Quebec and from New England to Mississippi in over 700 accurately drawn provinces.